The Best Free AI Art Generators, Ranked

 Prompt: “A foreign woman struggles alone against the machinations of a cosmic empire.”

 There are several image generators which require photos instead of text prompts.
-As much as I would like to keep it consistent, I would rather different systems rather than exclude them.
+As much as I would like to keep it consistent, I want to be inclusive of different systems rather than exclude them.
 For the image generating platforms that don’t allow for text prompts, I used the same image for each one:

+Some systems, like ArtBreeder’s “collager” model, ask users to be a little more creative when generating images by formatting shapes and images into new art.
+In my own tests I found it did not create art with any meaningful quality, so I did not include that feature in the list.
+Artbreeder’s “Splicer” model kept deforming the image to the point it was unusable, and I quickly used up its three upload slots for the free version.
+Sorry, but no dice, Artbreeder.

+Also, other systems like MyHeritage’s AI Time Machine sure is neat, but for one, it doesn’t like it when you put in dog pics.
+More importantly, it requires you invest put in a credit card to sign up for a free trial.
+That doesn’t meet my definition of “free.”

 I’m no art critic by any imagination, but at least I can tell whether AI generated art actually attempted to depict a prompt in a way that’s not derivative or that relies upon copying and replicating art found on the internet.